-As of June 30, 2014 and December 31, 2013, the carrying amounts of cash and cash equivalents, prepaid expenses and other current assets, and accounts payable approximated their estimated fair values because of the short term nature of these financial instruments.
-The carrying value of the Company's credit facility and convertible notes - related parties in current and long-term liabilities approximates fair value because the Company's interest rate yield is near current market rates available to the Company.
+As of September 30, 2015 and December 31, 2014, the carrying amounts of cash and cash equivalents, prepaid expenses and other current assets, and accounts payable approximated their estimated fair values because of the short term nature of these financial instruments.
+The carrying value of the Company's credit facility in current and long-term liabilities approximates fair value because the Company's interest rate yield is near current market rates available to the Company.